nLab nonabelian Lie algebra cohomology

 • G. Hochschild, Lie algebra kernels and cohomology, Amer.
 J. Math.
 76, n.3 (1954) 698–716.

-The notation above is from personal notes of Z. Škoda (1997).
+The notation/exposition in sections 2 and 3 is adapted from personal notes of Z. Škoda (1997).
 A systematic theory has been many times partly rediscovered from soon after the Eilenberg–Mac Lane work on group extension, among first by Hochschild and then by many others till nowdays.
 Here is a recent online account emphasising parallels with differential geometry:

 A more conceptual picture is in a work of Danny Stevenson which extends also to its categorification, extensions of Lie 2-algebras.
 See